Frequently Asked Questions

 What type of clothing and gear is recommended for an Antarctic race?

 Participants should wear multiple layers, including moisture-wicking base layers, insulating mid-layers, and waterproof outer layers.
-Essential gear includes thermal gloves, insulated hats, neck gaiters, and high-quality boots with crampons or spikes for ice.
-Goggles or sunglasses to protect against snow blindness are also recommended.
+Essential gear includes thermal gloves, insulated hats, neck gaiters, and high-quality boots.
+Goggles or sunglasses are also recommended to protect against snow blindness.
+A compulsory kit list will be provided.

 Are there any special requirements or recommendations for footwear?

 Footwear must provide excellent insulation and waterproofing.
-Boots with crampons or microspikes are essential for traction on ice.
-Gaiters can help keep snow out of your boots, and thermal socks are necessary to keep feet warm.
+Gaiters can help keep snow out of your boots, and thermal socks are necessary to keep your feet warm.

 How should I train for a race in Antarctic conditions?

-Training should include running in cold weather to acclimate to the temperatures, strength training for handling slippery obstacles, and endurance exercises.
+Training should include running in cold weather to acclimate to the temperature, strength training to handle slippery obstacles, and endurance exercises.
 Simulate icy conditions by training on snow-covered terrain, if possible, and practice with the gear you will use during the race.

 What safety measures are in place for extreme cold and slippery conditions?